66.9 F

 ‘s 23 community colleges will be required to ensure all of their programs and practices comply with federal regulations to ensure everyone is treated fairly and equally, ending policies that promote diversity, equity and inclusion.

-The decision by the Virginia Community System’s State Board is in response to President ‘s executive order to eliminate initiatives, which are designed to overcome historic inequities and discrimination that blocked progress for minorities and women.
-The VCCS directive applies to several areas including admissions, hiring, promotion, compensation, financial aid, scholarships, prizes, administrative support, discipline, housing, and graduation ceremonies, according to the March 20 resolution.
+The decision by the Virginia Community System’s State Board is in response to President ‘s to eliminate DEI initiatives, which are designed to overcome historic inequities and discrimination that blocked progress for minorities and women.
+The VCCS directive applies to several areas including admissions, hiring, promotion, compensation, financial aid, scholarships, prizes, administrative support, discipline, , and ceremonies, according to the March 20 resolution.

 Feds to Virginia schools: End race-based policies or risk losing funds